Camilapinz18/proyecto_marketmix/README.md

 ```

 By clicking the GENERATE PAYROLLS button it is called the generatePayroll function.
-This function check if the employees infromation is complete in roder to generate the reports.
-If the information is icomplete it thrwos an error (Failed generating payrolls.
-There is some missing information in ....), the rrror message shows whose employee informaiton is missing:
+This function check if the employees infromation is complete, in order to generate the reports.
+If the information is incomplete it throws an error (Failed generating payrolls.
+There is some missing information in ....), the error message shows whose employee information is missing:
 ```
 checkForCompleteEmployeesInfo () {
       this.dataToModify = JSON.parse(localStorage.getItem('usersData'))